Vyral/jon-long/_posts/2019-06-18-a-special-loan-program-for-first-time-buyers.md

 {% include pullquote.html %}

-**CalHFA stands for the California Housing Finance Agency, and through this program, you can get downpayment assistance when you purchase a home.** There are a ton of different guidelines to follow under this program that vary by county.
-In general, however, **to be eligible, you have to meet certain income and credit qualifications, and the property itself must be under a certain value.**
+**CalHFA stands for the California Housing Finance Agency, and through this program, you can get down payment assistance when you purchase a home.** There are a ton of different guidelines to follow under this program that vary by county.
+In general, however,**&nbsp;you have to meet certain income and credit qualifications **to be eligible**, and the property itself must be under a certain value.**

 For example, to be eligible here in Orange County, your income cannot exceed &nbsp;$174,200.
 There is a catch, though: You cannot have a cosigner on the loan if they don’t occupy that property alongside you.